FurkanGuntas/4DOF-Pick-and-Place-Robot/README.md

 # 4-DOF RRRR Robotic Arm Design, Simulation, and Implementation

 ## Project Overview
 This repository contains the complete design, mathematical modeling, control simulation, and physical implementation of a custom 4-Degree-of-Freedom (DOF) robotic arm.
 I designed this manipulator specifically with an RRRR configuration to execute industrial pick-and-place tasks.
-The project bridges the gap between theory and practice, starting from the derivation of kinematic and dynamic equations, moving to MATLAB/Simulink simulations, and culminating in the construction of a physical prototype using 3D-printed PLA parts and an ESP32 microcontroller.
+This project is my theoretical and practical experience, starting with the derivation of kinematic and dynamic equations, progressing to MATLAB/Simulink simulations, and culminating in the construction of a physical prototype using 3D-printed PLA parts and an ESP32 microcontroller.

 ![CAD Model](Images/robot_cad.png)